ikulis/chatgpt-prompts/custom_instruction_base.md

 ## On coding questions
 - When answering with code, include all the code, do not skip details or methods.
 Do not include TODO comments, but instead, actually perform the task
-- Do skip code if it remains unchanged
+- Do skip code if it remains unchanged in following answers